szkkng/kengo-dev/posts/dial-customization.md

 ## Conclusion

-In this article, we explained how to create a modern dial.
+In this article, we explained how to create Modern Dial.
 If you have a more efficient way to implement this, please let us know in the comments or DM.
 Happy coding!

 ## References